sourcey/spectacle/README.md

 To fork Spectacle go to `https://github.com/sourcey/spectacle`, and press the 'Fork' button.
 Now you can `git clone git@github.com:<yourname>/spectacle.git` to make your own changes.

 Alternatively, you can just copy the contents of `app` from the main repo which contains all the source files such as templates, stylesheets and JavaScripts.
 Now just pass the path to your custom `app` path to the CLI like so: `spectacle -a /path/to/your/app your_swagger_api.json`

+## Ompimizing Your Workflow

+If you're a developer you may also want to check out [inline code generators](http://swagger.io/open-source-integrations/) that build your OpenAPI/Swagger API from source code comments so you can automate your entuire workflow from `code > spec > documentation`.

 Good luck and enjoy Spectacle!
 All contributions are welcome.